Top-of-mind awareness (TOMA) is the first brand, product or service that comes to mind in a specific category or niche.

 11. Host Meet-Ups

-Meet-ups can be a fun way to build a community, generate buzz and, of course, keep a brand top of mind.
-For example, a bike store could host Sunday morning rides, a hair salon could host a hair care workshop or a photographer could host a webinar about how to edit photos.
+Meet-ups can be a fun way to build a community, generate buzz and, of course, keep your brand top of mind.
+For example, a vegan restaurant could host a weekly healthy cooking webinar or in-person cooking class What kind of meet-up can you offer?

 Host a meet-up/webinar or invite industry experts that can provide your audience with proven results.